dbsqp/bluetooth-reebok-57e/README.md

 ## Bluetooth Service
 The forked project uses the Bluetooth [Fitness Machine Service (FMTS)](https://www.bluetooth.com/specifications/specs/fitness-machine-service-1-0/) server.
 Specifically it uses the [Indoor Bike Data characteristic](https://www.bluetooth.com/wp-content/uploads/Sitecore-Media-Library/Gatt/Xml/Characteristics/org.bluetooth.characteristic.indoor_bike_data.xml) of the FTMS service.
 This service is currently not supported by my target of the Apple Watch running watchOS 10 as a monitoring device.
 There is a separate (untested) branch for this service incase it is supported by future versions of watchOS.

-This branche focuses on the supported Bluetooth [Cycling Speed and Cadence Service (CSCS)](https://www.bluetooth.com/specifications/specs/cycling-speed-and-cadence-service-1-0/) and the [Cycling Power Service](https://www.bluetooth.com/specifications/specs/cycling-power-service-1-1/).
+This branche focuses on the supported Bluetooth [Cycling Speed and Cadence (CSC) service](https://www.bluetooth.com/specifications/specs/cycling-speed-and-cadence-service-1-0/) and the [Cycling Power Service](https://www.bluetooth.com/specifications/specs/cycling-power-service-1-1/).

 ## Status
 Unfinished, under developement.